Ilyas Gull

 Gull was born on 1 January 1968, in Rawalpindi, Pakistan.

-His best One Day International bowling performance is 3–46 against Bangladesh at Colombo in 2004; as of 2007, he remains the only Hong Kong player to take three wickets in an ODI.
+His best One Day International bowling performance, 3–46, came on his ODI debut against Bangladesh at Colombo in 2004; as of 2007, he remains the only Hong Kong player to take three wickets in an ODI.
 In first-class cricket, he took 5-16 for Hong Kong against the UAE at Sharjah in the 2005 ICC Intercontinental Cup.